IIIF/api/source/presentation/4.0/index.md

 The term _Content State_ is used for any arbitrary fragments of IIIF such as the above when they are used in the particular ways defined by this specification.
 A Content State is **usually** carried by the `target` of an annotation with the motivation `contentState`, or `body` of an annotation with the motivation `activating`, but in some scenarios may be transferred between client applications without an enclosing annotation, as a "bare" URI (see Content State 2.0 specification).

+Annotations with the motivation `contentState` are referred to as _content state_ annotations.

 Content States are used for the following applications:

 ### Load a particular view of a resource or group of resources